Photo by Dahlia Katz

 - Streetcar Crowsnest

-Crowsnest Corner feature local, eclectic, and electrifying musical artists live on our new concert stage in the Lobby Bar at Streetcar Crowsnest.
-On any given night, you might hear jazz, bluegrass, folk, classical, R & B, blues, country, reggae or anything in between.
+Crowsnest Corner features local, eclectic, and electrifying musical artists live on our new concert stage in the Lobby Bar at Streetcar Crowsnest.
+On any given night, you might hear jazz, bluegrass, folk, classical, R & B, blues, country, reggae music, or anything in between.

 As of August 31, all patrons, visitor and artists entering Streetcar Crowsnest must show proof of vaccination.
 All staff and patrons must wear a mask, unless eating or drinking, while in the Lobby Bar.
 For more information, please see Our Commitment To You.